 Manager of Commencement and Facilities Planning

 Lois Ferguson holds the B.A. and M.S. from Baylor.
-She has been with Baylor since 1988 and serves as Assistant to the Office of the Provost for Commencement and Events, with responsibilities for commencement ceremonies three times a year and she works with the university calendar in major event scheduling.
-She also is Facility Utilization Planner for the University.
+She has been with Baylor since 1988 and serves as Manager for Commencement and Facility Planning.
+She is responsible for commencement ceremonies three times a year and is involved with planning and utilization of space for the academic division of the University.
 She previously served as Assistant Provost for Academic Services and also has worked in public relations, student life, and the College of Arts and Sciences.

 Phone: (254) 710-8534

 Adrienne Conradt has been at Baylor since January 2011.
 She holds a B.S. from Baylor.
 Her duties include coordinating everyday office operations, answering phones, greeting visitors, and reserving Pat Neff conference rooms 105 & 107.
 She serves as the administrative associate to Tiffany Hogue.
 She helps to coordinate the faculty interview process, and she plays an intergral role in generating the electronic deans' list and plans many events for the Provost Office.
 She also provides administrative support to the Faculty Senate.